aakashmohole/ansible-deployment/README.md

 4. **Verify**
    - On the remote host: `docker ps` to check your container and any worker services.
    - Check watchtower and worker logs via `docker logs`.

-### 11. Handover Notes for Senior

-When handing this over, provide:

-- This `README.md`.
-- The **Ansible Vault password** (or path to `vault_pass.txt`), via a secure channel.
-- Any details about:
-  - Which hosts are used and their SSH keys / users.
-  - Your Hashicorp Vault `VAULT_ADDRESS` and how tokens are provisioned.
-  - The expected Celery queues (small / large / critical) and how they map to business workloads.

-With these pieces, your senior can adjust playbooks, extend the Python helpers, rotate secrets, and operate the deployment pipeline safely.